basilevh/fourier-audio/README.md

 # fourier-visual
-Visualize the Fourier transform (STFT) for audio files, implemented in C# .NET
+Visualize the Fourier transform (STFT) for music files, implemented in C# .NET